 All of the above relies on you having set up Find My Mac before your Mac was stolen.
 If you didn’t, it wouldn’t work.

 However, all is not lost.
 There are several online services that log the email address of your devices when you log into them.
-If your Mac is connected to one of those, and the thief doesn’t realize, when they connect to the internet, the service will log the IP address of your Mac.
+If your Mac is connected to one of those, and the thief doesn’t realize that when they connect to the internet, the service will log the IP address of your Mac.

 Here’s how to locate the IP address for different services: